obonaventure/cnp3/Missions/S9/routing2.rst

 7 Consider the network shown in the figure below where `R1` advertises a single prefix.
 In this network, the link between `R1` and `R2` is considered as a backup link.
 It should only be used only when the primary link (`R1-R4`) fails.
 This can be implemented on `R2` by setting a low `local-pref` to the routes received on link `R2-R1`

   #.
-In this topology, what are the paths used by all routers to reach `R1` ?
+In this network, what are the paths used by all routers to reach `R1` ?
   #.
 Assume now that the link `R1-R4` fails.
 Which BGP messages are exchanged and what are now the paths used to reach `R1` ?
   #.
 Link `R1-R4` comes back.
-Which BGP messages are exchanged and what are now the paths used to reach `R1` ?
+Which BGP messages are exchanged and what do the paths used to reach `R1` become ?

  .. figure:: fig/BGP-figs-009-c.png
     :align: center
     :scale: 50

-    A simple topology with a backup link
+    A simple internetwork with a backup link

 8 On February 22, 2008, the Pakistan Telecom Authority issued an `order <http://www.teeth.com.pk/blog/wp-content/uploads/2008/02/22-02-08_pta_blocking_of_websities.pdf>`_ to Pakistan ISPs to block access to three IP addresses belonging to `youtube <http://www.youtube.com>`_: `208.65.153.238`, `208.65.153.253`, `208.65.153.251`.
 One operator noted that these addresses were belonging to the same `/24` prefix.
 Read http://www.ripe.net/news/study-youtube-hijacking.html to understand what happened really.